🏉 Minecraft Oval Generator - Perfect Ellipse Shapes

 What's the difference between oval and ellipse?

-How do I make a perfect circle?
+How do I make a hollow oval for a pool or track?